 The HighScope Perry Preschool program is an influential preschool intervention that targeted disadvantaged African-American youth in Ypsilanti, Michigan in the early 1960s.
 The reported beneficial long-term effects of the program are a cornerstone in the argument for early childhood intervention in the United States.
 Most analyses of the HighScope Perry Preschool program have failed to account for the limited sample size of the study, the multiplicity of null hypotheses being tested, as well as the way in which treatment status in the program was imperfectly randomized.
-For an exposition of some of these criticisms, see, for example, Herrnstein and Murray (1994) and Hanushek and Lindseth (2009).
-An exception is Heckman et al. (2010b), who acknowledge these concerns and, using a different approach that allows for a more limited form of imperfect randomization, still find statistically significant effects of the program on a wide variety of outcomes.
-We contrast our approach with theirs in detail in Remark 4.5 below.
-Even with our more general approach, we find statistically significant effects of the program on a number of different outcomes of interest, including outcomes related to criminal activity for males and females.
+For some of these criticisms, see, e.g., Herrnstein and Murray (1994), and Hanushek and Lindseth (2009).
+Two notable exceptions are Heckman et al. (2010a) and, more recently, Heckman and Karapakula (2019), who both acknowledge these concerns and address them in different ways than we do here.
+We postpone a detailed comparison of our approach with theirs to Remarks 2.1 and 4.5 below, where we emphasize that both approaches do not address post-randomization reassignment of treatment status on the basis of unobserved characteristics in the fashion we do.
+In particular, as explained further in Section 2 below, a key part of the intervention required families to be available for weekly home visits, and some families for whom this was not possible were removed from the treatment group and placed in the control group.
+In our analysis, we treat the availability of families for these weekly home visits as an unobserved characteristic that may be related to potential outcomes.
+With our approach, we still find, like the previous studies, statistically significant effects of the program on a wide variety of outcomes, including outcomes related to criminal activity for males and females, and thereby contribute to the cumulative evidence of the favorable effects of this intervention.

 The remainder of the paper is organized in the following way.
-Section 2 describes the High-Scope Perry Preschool program, focusing on the way in which treatment status was reassigned after the initial randomization on the basis of characteristics both observed and unobserved by the analyst.
+Section 2 describes the HighScope Perry Preschool program, focusing on the way in which treatment status was reassigned after the initial randomization on the basis of characteristics both observed and unobserved by the analyst.
 Section 3 formally describes our setup and assumptions, which are motivated by the description in the preceding section of the way in which treatment status was assigned in the program.
 We present our testing procedures in Section 4.
 We first discuss the problem of testing a single (joint) null hypothesis, before considering the problem of testing multiple null hypotheses.
 Section 5 presents the results of applying our methodology to the data from the HighScope Perry Preschool program.
 Section 6 concludes.